-Better access to nutrition care for mental health needed - Media release
+It's a 'no-brainer' - better access to nutrition care for mental health needed

 Failing to provide better access for Australians to seek nutrition support will only further exacerbate mental illness.

 That's one of the key messages highlighted by Dietitians Australia at today's hearing for the Select Committee Inquiry into Mental Health and Suicide Prevention.